natitam1/hyper-csv/README.md

-# Fullstack Developer Test (Node.js + React)
+# Hyper-CSV (Node.js + React)

 ## Overview

-This project is a fullstack application for processing large CSV files with departmental sales data.
+Hyper-CSV is a fullstack application for processing large CSV files with departmental sales data.
 Users can upload a CSV, the backend aggregates total sales per department, and returns a downloadable CSV result.
 The frontend allows uploading, tracks progress, and enables file download.

 ---